 Successfully Resolving Personal Injury Cases in Connecticut for 15+ Years

 No matter your injury or whether it occured in a public or private place, we’ll defend your rights and seek the compensation you deserve.

 If you’ve sustained injuries in a truck accident in Connecticut, The Law Office of Michael L. Chambers, Jr. can help with your truck accident claim.

 Consumers countrywide depend on large commercial trucks to deliver goods to retail outlets every day.
 Having these big rigs on the move is essential for economic growth, but the consequences can be catastrophic.
-Semis can weigh over twenty times more than the passenger vehicles on the roadways.
-80,000 lbs against a 3,000 lb car can be devastating, and accidents involving tractor-trailers often end in fatalities.
+Semis can weigh over twenty times more than the passenger vehicles traveling the same roadways.
+Pitting 80,000 lbs of a truck against a 3,000 lb car can be devastating, and accidents involving tractor-trailers often end in fatalities.

 In Connecticut, semi accidents can spontaneously occur for a variety of reasons and with little warning.
-An investigation into the accident is always conducted to find the at-fault party as it isn’t always apparent.
-It’s not always the truck driver’s fault, but sometimes drivers of the smaller vehicles on the roads are the cause.
-Some of the most common causes of big rig accidents are:
+An investigation into the accident is always conducted to find the at-fault party, as it isn’t always apparent.
+It’s not always the truck driver’s fault, and sometimes drivers of smaller vehicles on the roads are the cause.

 If you or a loved one has been hurt in a truck accident in Connecticut, you need a knowledgeable and experienced lawyer who knows how the laws work and can make you a priority.
 Our team at the Law Office of Michael L. Chambers, Jr. are skilled truck accident attorneys with proven experience in gaining compensation for their clients.
 We know every claim is different and understand you are not just a case, but a person.